What is Gotu Kola?

-- Support healthy stress levels
+- May help support healthy stress levels

-- Support healthy cardiovascular function
+- May help support healthy cardiovascular function

-- Support healthy sleep cycles
+- May help promote healthy sleep cycles

-- Support collagen synthesis
+- May help support collagen synthesis

 The active chemicals in Gotu Kola are known as triterpenoids.
 Some studies conducted on triterpenoids suggest they may benefit memory function, promote healthy stress levels as well as increase the strength and volume of collagen.